Die4Ever/deus-ex-randomizer/README.md

 * autosave
 * removing invisible walls

-When you click New Game, you will see this settings screen
+#### When you click New Game, you will see this settings screen:
 ![options](https://i.imgur.com/XYOCRo3.png)

-If you click Next then it will use default settings based on your difficulty choice.
-But if you click Advanced then you will see more settings
+#### If you click Next then it will use default settings based on your difficulty choice.
+But if you click Advanced then you will see these settings:
 ![advanced options](https://i.imgur.com/cNxR0UX.png)

 For the randomized passwords, you can copy-paste from the Goals/Notes screen.